Events

 • the changing role of the evaluator

-Morning sessions will provide evaluators with valuable practical opportunities to work together to consider ethical approaches to research and evaluation.
-Richard Davies, University of Hertfordshire, will consider what it means to think ethically when undertaking evaluations.
-Ruth Stirton, Sussex University, will focus on navigating regulatory requirements and working through practical and regulatory constraints to identify opportunities to design ethical evaluations.
+Morning sessions provided evaluators with valuable practical opportunities to work together to consider ethical approaches to research and evaluation.
+Richard Davies, University of Hertfordshire, considered what it means to think ethically when undertaking evaluations.
+Ruth Stirton, Sussex University, focussed on navigating regulatory requirements and working through practical and regulatory constraints to identify opportunities to design ethical evaluations.

-In the afternoon Annette Hayton and Joanne Moore will explore organisational approaches to evaluation evidence and evaluation styles and the implications for evaluators' skills and competences.
-We will consider strategies for evaluators leading beyond authority to engage with evaluation stakeholders and extend evaluation capacity.
+In the afternoon Annette Hayton and Joanne Moore explored organisational approaches to evaluation evidence and evaluation styles and the implications for evaluators' skills and competences.
+We considered strategies for evaluators leading beyond authority to engage with evaluation stakeholders and extend evaluation capacity.

-The focus will then turn to engagement of practitioner's in evaluation and Sarah Dirrane from Cosmos the new NERUPI/Cosmos practitioner evaluation resource.
+The focus then turned to engagement of practitioner's in evaluation and Sarah Dirrane from Cosmos introduced the new NERUPI/Cosmos practitioner evaluation resource.

 Dr Richard Davies, Principal Lecturer, University of Hertfordshire